rkhquod/Quod_THA/README.md

 ### **Data Visualization**

-- Ordered plot of total transactions per customer (from most to least active).
+- Ordered plot of total transactions per customer (from most to least active) saved in `outputs/product_count_per_customer.png`.
-- Monthly transaction frequency for any product in 2018.
+- Monthly transaction frequency for Peugeot from 2017 to 2020, saved in  `outputs/monthly_Peugeot_transactions.png`
 - Top products with the highest sales over the last six months, with seasonality analysis.
 This is plotted for each month until the last date.
-- All these plots are **saved in outputs folder**
+The plot is saved in  `outputs/top_products.png`

 ### **Model Building**